uscensusbureau/citysdk/README.md

 Under the hood, this functionality calls the [TigerWeb Web Mapping Service] with the `lat` & `lng` provided and pipes the resulting FIPS codes into your options argument with the appropriate [GEOIDs] for identifying your geographic area of interest.

-For a list of geographies currently available for geocoding with this feature, see the [Geographies Availabile by Vintage] section below.
+For a list of geographies currently available for geocoding with this feature, see the [Geographies Available by Vintage] section below.

 There are two ways to scope your geography using this functionality:
 1. Request a single geographic area